OathPros/COMP3/source/patterns/feedback/notifications.rst

 * Only use notification actions when the functionality that they provide is often required.
 * Notification actions should be related to the content of the notification.
-* Actions should not replace user interface controls elsewhere — it should be possible to take the same actions from your application’s windows.
+* Actions should not replace user interface controls elsewhere — it should be possible to take the same actions from your app’s windows.
 * Notification actions should not duplicate the default action.
 For example, a new email notification does not need to include an Open button, since the default action should already perform this action.

 API Reference